badlydrawnrob/secret-santa/README.md

 [^1]: **🎅 After the draw:** You will be sent details of your Secret Santa, along with their wishlist.
 Every applicant needs to supply their address, which will be sent to your buyer, and your phone number, which will be used internally to notify you of your Secret Santa and the deadline.

+[^2]: If you're too busy, or running short in time, please email me to send the money along and I'll try to buy it on your behalf.
+(I'll add a PayPal link soon)

-[^2]: **If you've chosen kids** option, and you're also entering yourself, there's a small chance our random draw will match one of your kids with you.
+[^3]: **If you've chosen kids** option, and you're also entering yourself, there's a small chance our random draw will match one of your kids with you.
 I think this is unlikely to happen, so we'll aim to make sure you both get one of the other Secret Santa's to give a gift to!